🎁 New traders: 100% Deposit Match up to $500 · 0% fees · instant USDC payoutsClaim it →

 Senate control odds

-Looking at May 2026 data, prediction markets assign the following probabilities for post-November party control:
+Looking at May 2026 data, prediction markets assign these probabilities to each party's chances of controlling the Senate following the November vote:

-Today's Senate composition stands at 53-47 in favour of Republicans.
-For Democrats to assume control, they must secure a net pickup of 4 seats (alternatively, 3 seats combined with a Vice Presidential tiebreaker advantage).
+Today's Senate composition stands at 53 Republicans and 47 Democrats.
+For Democrats to assume control, they must secure a net gain of 4 seats (alternatively, 3 seats combined with a Vice Presidential tiebreaker).

 Key competitive races

-The tightest contests according to prediction market pricing appear in the following jurisdictions (Democratic victory probability shown):
+The tightest contests according to prediction market pricing appear in these states (Democratic victory probability shown):

-• Maine: Susan Collins (R) stepping down yields an open contest — D at 55%
+• Maine: Susan Collins (R) stepping down leaves seat open — D at 55%

-• North Carolina: Swing-state dynamics in play — D at 48%
+• North Carolina: Perennial swing state dynamics — D at 48%

 • Wisconsin: Ron Johnson (R) seeking re-election — D at 46%

-• Pennsylvania: Historically contentious state — D at 52%
+• Pennsylvania: Historically contested territory — D at 52%

 • Georgia: D at 44%